zlj-7/codewars_python_solution/README.md

-# codewars_python_solution
+# Codewars

 Python solutions for codewars.